JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To define the red alert in hangar, set "IsRedAlertEnabled = 1".
 The default setting enables IsRedAlertEnabled for mission id 20.
 To skip hyperspaced messages, "set SkipHyperspacedMessages = 1".
 The default setting enables SkipHyperspacedMessages for mission id 49.
 To force the player in turret, set "ForcePlayerInTurret = 1".
 The default setting enables ForcePlayerInTurret for mission id 1.
+To set the force turret time, set the ForcePlayerInTurretHours, ForcePlayerInTurretMinutes and ForcePlayerInTurretSeconds settings.
+The default values are 0, 0, 8.

 See "mission.txt".